Below you can find the stages of the current Fund

 The Pitch Director Luke Walton says, “The panel were once again taken with a pitch that brought an authentic and fresh voice to the industry.
 Oneikeh showed an ability to respond to notes, a confidence in the room (which I know she did not feel!) and a story of hope that we all feel is something both important and timely.”

 Pitch Support Awards were presented to Helena Charlton-Jones with Why I’d Burn and Chima Nsoedo with Perennials.
-Helena was also won the Lucy Scher Award, which provides script development and mentoring, for the most outstanding female finalist this year.
+Helena also won the Lucy Scher Award, which provides script development and mentoring, for the most outstanding female finalist this year.